William H. Kurtz

-William Henry Kurtz (January 31, 1804 – June 24, 1868) was a Democratic member of the U.S. House of Representatives from Pennsylvania.
+William Henry Kurtz (January 31, 1804 – June 24, 1868) was a 19th-century American lawyer and politician who served two terms as a Democratic member of the U.S. House of Representatives from Pennsylvania from 1851 to 1855.

 Early life

 William H. Kurtz was born in York, Pennsylvania.
 He attended the common schools and the York County Academy at York.
 He studied law, was admitted to the bar on January 7, 1828, and commenced practice in York.

 Career

 He served as prosecuting attorney of York County, Pennsylvania.

+Congress

 Kurtz was elected as a Democrat to the Thirty-second and Thirty-third Congresses.
 He served as chairman of the United States House Committee on Public Expenditures during the Thirty-third Congress.

-He resumed the practice of law.
+He resumed the practice of law after leaving Congress.

-Death
+Death and burial

 Kurtz died in York on June 24, 1868.
 He was interred in Prospect Hill Cemetery.